thorn-lab/coronavirus_structural_task_force/pdb/nsp3/SARS-CoV/2fe8/README.md

 ## Description

 In this entry, the 1.85-A crystal structure of the catalytic core of the PLpro domain is shown.
-Pl2pro is responsible for the cleaving of nsp1 to nsp4 of the polyprotein and also has a role in reducing the human immune response."
+Pl2pro is responsible for the cleaving of nsp1 to nsp4 of the polyprotein and also has a role in reducing the human immune response.

 ## Basefolder